 Jill Santa, Vice President of Human Resources

-Jill Santa oversees human resources and volunteer services for the organization.
+Jill Santa oversees human resources and volunteer engagement for the organization.
 Jill recently served as a consultant in the areas of coaching, leadership development and HR for several businesses in the Phoenix area.
 Prior to that, Jill spent 12 years in the People Services Team at Booz Allen Hamilton.
 A native of North Carolina, Jill has a BS in Business from the University of North Carolina at Chapel Hill and is a certified Professional in Human Resources (PHR), Project Management Professional (PMP) and Professional Coach (CPC).

 The Arizona Humane Society is fortunate to have 12 of the best veterinarians you’ll find anywhere in the Valley.
 These highly-skilled medical professionals are compassionate caregivers who have devoted their careers to shelter medicine.
 We’re proud to call them ours, and so are our pets.